lune-climate/lune-docs/docs/key-concepts/smart-scan.md

 The example provided is for a case of a transaction done in US dollars for `cloud computing` services.
-The full details of this transaction are present on a receipt and not known by the client, instead OCR is ran on this receipt and the information sent to Lune which extracts the transaction information and creates the appropriate smart scan emission estimate.
+The full details of this transaction are present on a receipt and not known by the client, instead we use Mindee to extract information from the receipt sent it directly to Lune which extracts the transaction data and creates the appropriate smart scan emission estimate.

 </div>
 </div>